 The symposium also will feature award-winning writer Wil Haygood, author of “Colorization: One Hundred Years of Black Films in a White World,” and academic, author, and artist Simone Drake, whose research focuses on how people of African descent in the Americas negotiate the intersections of race, gender, sexuality, class, and nation.
 Drake also served as an editor of the book “Are You Entertained?: Black Popular Culture in the Twenty-First Century.”

-Ticketing information can be found here.
+Ticketing information can be found on Ohio Wesleyan's website.

 Events Filters: